-Home » Hair Loss News » Industry News » Shiseido’s Applies for Hair Loss Patents
+Home » Latest News » Hair Loss News » New Research » Shiseido’s Applies for Hair Loss Patents

 Shiseido Company, a Japanese corporation with over a century of experience in the beauty industry, recently filed two patents in the United States related to hair loss treatment.
 More than a cosmetics company, Shiseido has invested in innovation in a number of scientific areas, including raw material development, dermatological research, and brain science research.
 Shiseido has even focused on hair regeneration.1 In fact, we recently reported on an upcoming clinical trial they are about to begin: Shiseido RCH-01 Asia.